When you walk into a department store for the first time I’m willing to bet you immediately look for signs telling you where everything is.

 You know your website like the back of your hand, but your visitors don’t.
 For them it’s their first time there.

-And if you don’t make it easy for them to find what they’re looking for they’ll be off in a click.
+If you don’t make it easy for them to find what they’re looking for they’ll be off in a click.

 I reviewed an eCommerce site recently because they were getting a very high bounce rate on the home page.